 This Berkley Center fellowship, supported by the CSJ, provides several students with summer research fellowships to travel abroad for an in-depth examinations of innovative initiatives, with a focus on the work of Jesuit secondary and post-secondary institutions.
 Under faculty supervision, the students gather information through interviews, analyze best practices, and share their reports and conclusions with a wider global audience.

 Research at CSJ

 In 2015-2016, CSJ’s former Director of Research and Evaluation, Dr. Diana Guelespe, led a research team comprised of undergraduate student research assistants and staff members of partnering community-based organizations to explore the experiences immigrants have as they go through the process of obtaining the license.
 Their research surfaced immigrants’ many challenges thus they were able to recommend ways in which community organizations, residents, and city officials can increase the LPDL accessibility.
-For more information, and to read the final report, click here.
+Learn more information, and read the final report.

-In collaboration with the Berkley Center for Religion, Peace & World Affairs, the School of Foreign Service Dean's Office, the Georgetown Office of Fellowships, Awards & Resources (GOFAR), and the Georgetown Undergraduate Research Opportunities Program (GUROP), CSJ hosts an annual symposium to feature summer social justice-based research from undergraduate fellows and recent alumni.
+In collaboration with the Berkley Center for Religion, Peace & World Affairs, the Georgetown Office of Fellowships, Awards & Resources (GOFAR), the Georgetown Undergraduate Research Opportunities Program (GUROP), and the Vice President for Global Engagement, CSJ hosts an annual symposium to feature summer social justice-based research from undergraduate fellows and recent alumni.
 Research is presented by the Education & Social Justice Summer Research Fellows, the David F. Andretta Summer Research Fellow, a Raines Fellow, a Fulbright Fellow, and more.
-This event is held annually in mid-September and funded by a Global Futures Grant from the Office of Global Engagement.
+This event is held annually in mid-September.